camillacaros/HOTOSM-desktopeditor-guide/04-JOSM_editor.md

 On the project’s page, please read the Description section for the task area.

-Click on the next tab over, called Workflow.
+Click on the next tab over, called **Workflow**.
 Read what it says.

-It is important to pay attention to these sections so that you understand what you are being tasked with.
+`It is **very important** to pay attention to these sections so that you understand what you are being tasked with.
 Some projects will have much longer Descriptions and Workflows.
-For this particular project, the instructions are quite straightforward instructions.
-This is not always the case.
-In your future editing work, please do not take on tasks that you do not understand.
-If you would like to contribute to something that seems over your head, send an email, ask questions, and get the right info before you edit.
+In your editing work, please do not take on tasks that you do not understand.
+If you would like to contribute to something that seems over your head, send an email, ask questions, and get the right info before you edit.`

 Once you have read the info under the Description and Workflow tabs, click on the Task tab.